A Historical Record – A Greek Tragedy And Greek Amnesia By Ayhan Ozer

 The Most Reverend Athenagoras, Chairman (later Greek Orthodox Patriarch of

-Mr. Skouras, a Greek himself, indebted, in late 1950s or early 1960s wanted to give a chance to a Turkish movie star to make it in the United States.
-The then leading star “jeune-premier” Muzaffer Tema was invited to Hollywood, and given a small part in a movie with Joan Fontain.
+Mr Skouras, a Greek himself, indebted, in the late 1950s or early 1960s wanted to give a chance to a Turkish movie star to make it in the United States.
+The then leading star “jeune-premier” Muzaffer Tema was invited to Hollywood and given a small part in a movie with Joan Fontaine.
 He had a language problem, and needed extensive training and coaching; therefore, the plan did not work out.

-“When disaster overtook Greece and starvation spread, Turkey considered it had a moral obligation to its neighbor and a former enemy.
+“When disaster overtook Greece and starvation spread, Turkey considered it had a moral obligation to its neighbour and a former enemy.

 The Turkish Ambassador [in London] was instructed by his government to urge the British government that the relief operations be allowed for the Greek people.
 Yet, he received the customary reply [from the British] enumerating the usual arguments against any help for populations under the Nazi occupation [fearing that the aid operation would benefit the Nazis].
 A short time later, frustrated by the inaction of the British Foreign Office, the Turkish ambassador in London received instructions from his own government to inform the British that ‘on such and such date and such and such ship loaded with foodstuff will sail from a Turkish port for Greece.’
 That decision was a courageous act; as no neutral county’s ships dared or allowed to go through that hellfire.
 Later, the experience proved that the operations had not at all benefited the Nazis.
 Later, the volume of relief was increased and the additional facilities were provided by Great Britain and the United States to make this venture work better.
 Civilization here will be grateful to the Turks for opening the door to reason and compassion.”